pippinbarr/cart263-2019/slides/activity-circle-eater/activity-circle-eater.md

 Fill in the p5 `setup()` function to
 - Create a canvas (you choose the size)
-- Set the position of the food to a random location
+- Set the position of the food to a random location on the canvas
 - Disable the cursor with `noCursor()`

 ???